 - General build

-An Ayurvedic physician can also resort to modern diagnostic methods as he/she is formally trained in them.
+An Ayurvedic doctor can also resort to modern diagnostic methods as he/she is formally trained in them.

-How can an Ayurvedic physician claim to cure a disease such as diabetes?
+How can an Ayurvedic doctor claim to cure a disease such as diabetes?

 Ayurveda is very helpful in treating and managing many lifestyle diseases such as diabetes, obesity, hypertension etc. even though in western medicine there is no definite cure for them.
 Ayurveda advocates lifestyle changes and specific medications and treatments coupled with yoga to help reset the body’s biological rhythm.